 It’s never too early to start taking care of your baby, and a prenatal vitamin will get you both off to a healthy start.
 But are there any risks associated with prenatal vitamins?
 Could they possibly cause weight gain or any other side effects?

 We will discuss why it’s important to take a prenatal vitamin and when you should start taking one.
 We’ll also consider whether prenatal vitamins cause weight gain and what to do if you’re experiencing sudden weight gain or other possible side effects from your prenatal vitamins.

 - There is no evidence to suggest that prenatal vitamins will make you gain extra weight.

 - Prenatal vitamins are important for proper fetal development and filling nutritional gaps for both mother and baby.

 - Benefits of prenatal vitamins include reduced nausea, fertility boost, and reduced risk of congenital disabilities.

 - Prenatal vitamins should be taken before conception or as soon as a pregnancy is confirmed.

 - Some mothers may experience nausea after taking prenatal vitamins due to the iron content, but this can be managed by splitting the dose or taking it at a different time.

-Why Do I Need to Take a Prenatal Vitamin?
+Why Take a Prenatal Vitamin?